Skip to main content

 If you want more information about configuring the microservice container ports, visit this page.

-In this section, you can manage, add and delete the environment variables associated to your microservice.
+In this section, you can manage, add and delete the environment variables associated with a microservice.
+The environment variable will be available at runtime within the microservice container.

 info